 Remember that even if you won’t be spending much time outdoors, you’re still connected to it by the windows.
 Make a note of which areas of the grounds are visible from your reception room, then decorate.

 If you’re going for a rustic Christmas theme you can really get involved in the DIY look for your decor.
 Pine cones, foliage and logs are a great way to decorate the venue at a low cost.
 You can also try candles and hanging lanterns for a warm and cosy feel, or silver twigs, fairy lights and silver ribbon to give the whole wedding a winter wonderland feel.

 Add some festive glamour to your wedding flowers by choosing from the vast amount of glitzy accessories that can be found on any high street at this time of year.

-Add some seasonal touches to your floral decorations by bulking them out with some red winter berries.
-These will look great contrasted with white blooms.
+Add some seasonal touches to your floral decorations by bulking them out with some red winter berries and roses.

 We also love the use of mistletoe and snow berries instead of floral buttonholes.